Taqwaab-data/Students_Social_Media_Addiction/README.md

 *Students Social Media Addiction*
-* This project explores social media addiction patterns among students.
+Explored social media addiction patterns among students using Tableau, and Excel transforming raw data into clear, actionable insights.
-*Tools used:
-1-Tableau
-2-Excel
-3-Word (Documentation)
 *project overview:
-The analysis focuses on understanding usage behavior, addiction indicators, and their impact on students.
+This project uses interactive dashboards to explore students’ social media usage behavior and addiction indicators, and examines their impact on sleep, academic performance, academic year progression, and platform preferences in order to identify potential "risk zones" and areas for intervention.
 *Files included:
 -Tableau dashboard for data visualization
 -Excel dataset used for analysis